-In the NFL, to make the playoffs, you need a top-notch game plan that's expertly executed across the regular season.
+In the NFL, to make the playoffs, you need a top-notch game plan that’s expertly executed across the regular season.
 Sound challenging?
 It is.
-To watch the playoffs, you pretty much just need to read this (or, our watch guide to the 2026 NFL playoffs!) – and you'll be prepped and ready to go.
+To watch the playoffs, you pretty much just need to read this rundown, and you’ll be prepped and ready to go.
 Sound doable?
-Let's go.
+Let’s go.

-Scroll on for the 2026 NFL playoff schedule, including Saturday's Bills-Broncos game, and an overview of the postseason format.
+Scroll on for the 2026 NFL playoff schedule, and an overview of the postseason format.

 Get Started